Women’s Premier League: Minnu Mani’s journey, from a tribal hamlet to Delhi Capitals

 ‘An exceptional talent’

 Minnu Mani, the eldest daughter of C K Mani and Vasantha, daily wage labourers from Edappady tribal colony, started playing cricket with her cousins and friends in the nearby fields when she was barely 10 years old.
 Like most of India’s women cricketers, boys were her playmates until she learned about women’s cricket while studying in high school classes.
-Her physical education teacher Elsamma’s daughter, Anumol Baby, a state-level cricketer, introduced her to a proper cricket pitch.
+Her physical education teacher Elsamma, whose daughter Anumol Baby is a state-level cricketer, introduced her to a proper cricket pitch.

 “Minnu grabbed my attention as a mid-distance runner, who participated in 600- and 400-meter races at school athletic meets.
 I was looking for cricketing talents in my students as well as my daughter was playing in the Kerala team then.
 That’s how I came across this girl.
 We had another girl, Sajana Sajeevan, who is now the captain of the South zone team.
 Both of them were exceptional talents,” recalls Elsamma Baby.
 “Minnu impressed me with her left-handed batting and excellent fielding.
 She is an outstanding fielder; so was Sajana,” says their teacher.